MicrosoftDocs/windows-dev-docs/windows-apps-src/layout/navigation-basics.md

 ### Keep it clean
 The final key characteristic of navigation is clean interaction, which refers to the physical way that users interact with navigation across a variety of contexts.
 This is one area where putting yourself in the users position will inform your design.
 Try to understand your user and their behaviors.
 For example, if you're designing a cooking app, you might consider providing easy access to a shopping list and a timer.

-## General rules
+## Three general rules
-Several rules of thumb help designers to encapsulate consistency, simplicity and clean interaction in their navigation design.
-Most of these come from the web design world and will apply to touch and non-touch devices.
+Now lets take our design principles--consistency, simplicity, and clean interaction--and use them to come up with some general rules.
 As with any rule of thumb, use them as starting points and tweak as needed.

 1. Avoid deep navigational hierarchies.
 How many levels of navigation are best for your users?
 A top-level navigation and one level beneath it is usually plenty.
 If you go beyond three levels of navigation, then you break the principle of simplicity.
 Even worse, you risk stranding your user in a deep hierarchy that they will have difficulty leaving.

 2. Avoid too many navigational options.
 Three to six navigation elements per level are most common.
 If your navigation needs more than this, especially at the top level of your hierarchy, then you might consider splitting your app into multiple apps, since you may be trying to do too much in one place.
 Too many navigation elements in an app usually lead to inconsistent and unrelated objectives.

-3. Avoid pogo-sticking.
+3. Avoid "pogo-sticking."
 Pogo-sticking occurs when there is related content, but navigating to it requires the user to go up a level and then down again.
 Pogo-sticking violates the principle of clean interaction by requiring unnecessary clicks or interactions to achieve an obvious goal—in this case, looking at related content in a series.
 (The exception to this rule is in search and browse, where pogo-sticking may be the only way to provide the diversity and depth required.)
 <figure class="wdg-figure">
   ![An example of pogo-sticking](images/nav/nav-pogo-sticking-1.png)
   <figcaption> Pogo-sticking to navigate through an app—the user has to go back (green back arrow)  to the main page in order to navigate to the “Projects” tab.